 The most common cause of neck muscle pain is an injury, such as a car accident, whiplash, sports injury, or general wear and tear that leads to abnormalities in the ligaments, nerves, and muscles that surround your cervical spine.
 Even issues farther down in the upper back, arms, or shoulders, can lead to neck pain, because of the connective tissues and nerves in the affected areas.
 Rheumatoid arthritis can also strike hard in the upper neck, leading to moderate to severe pain.

-General wear and tear over time is another common culprit in people after they reach their forties.
+General wear and tear over time is a common culprit in people after they reach their forties.
 Known as cervical disk degeneration, or spondylosis, this occurs when the “jelly-filled” center of the disks break down, leading to less space and mobility between the cervical vertebrae.

-All of this can be causes of neck pain, but perhaps the most common cause for new neck muscle pain is the dreaded whiplash, which is seen in many car accident victims; especially those who have been rear-ended.
+These are all possible causes of neck pain, but perhaps the most common cause for new neck muscle pain is the dreaded whiplash, which is seen in many car accident victims; especially those who have been rear-ended.
 When the neck bends backwards past its normal limits (referred to as hyperextension) and/or forward (referred to as hyperflexion), the muscles and ligaments undergo stress that can lead to strains, pulls, and possibly even fracture or dislocation.

 If you experience pain in the muscles surrounding the neck and it lasts for more than a day, this pain should be addressed as soon as possible.
 Dr. Mohr, who has earned a reputation for being the top chiropractor in Tampa, has extensive experience in treating neck muscle pain that arises from many different causes; he is ready to be your first line of defense for answers, treatment, and relief.